cdsap/CompareScans/README.md

 ## Rules
 Once metrics are provided by the modes (API or File), you can apply rules configured in a YAML file to filter and analyze these metrics.
 The rules functionality allows you to specify conditions that metrics must meet to be considered significant.
-This is useful for identifying performance regressions or improvements between build scans.
+This is useful for identifying performance regressions or improvements between  Build Scans®.
 For instance:
 ```yaml
 rules: